DJC-GO-SOLO/Latent-SFT/README.md

 Replace `{task}` with the desired task configuration, such as `gsm8k` or `math500`.

+Stage 1 is optimized through three consecutive steps rather than a single end-to-end run.
+The explicit vocabulary-space constraint makes latent-chain learning more structured, but it also slows convergence and makes the full encoder-decoder objective harder to optimize directly.
+We therefore first train the encoder, then train the decoder conditioned on the learned latent chains, and finally jointly optimize the encoder-decoder system.

+After each Stage-1 step, evaluate the corresponding checkpoint and use the best-performing checkpoint as the input to the next step.
+For low-difficulty tasks, we recommend using `GSM8k-Aug-test.jsonl` as the Stage-1 evaluation set; for high-difficulty tasks, we recommend using `Math-500-test.jsonl`.

 ### Step 1: Train the Stage-1 Encoder

 ```bash